jxwolstenholme/btsmarthub_devicelist/README.md

   - PhysAddress (MAC Address)
   - IPAddress (Last Known IP of Device)
   - Active (Boolean for if the Device is Connected to the Router)

-For use with BT Smart Hub 2 set the is_smart_hub2 flag to True
+For use with BT Smart Hub 2 set the is_smart_hub2 flag to True, for a Smart Hub 1 set the flag as False.
+If you are not sure, leave the flag blank and it will attempt to determine the hub type.

 ### Installation
 ```sh
 $ pip install btsmarthub_devicelist